victorhugommf/paolagiacomelli/wp-content/plugins/woo-cart-abandonment-recovery/readme.txt

 4. General settings for Email, Webhook (Coupon Code), GDPR

 == Changelog ==

+= Version 1.2.19 - Tuesday, 6th September 2022 =
+* New: Added `woo_ca_recovery_email_data` filter for email data before sending the recovery email.
+* Improvement: Updated default cron time for abandoned carts to 20 min and limited the minimum cron run time.
+* Improvement: Showing shipping name on the abandoned list if billing email is empty.
+* Improvement: Handling test webhook response for pabbly and integromat webhooks.

 = Version 1.2.18 - Friday, 27th May 2022 =
 * New: Allowing entering multiple email addresses to receive weekly report emails.